gjbex/Best-practices-for-scientific-computing/docs/optimization.md

 sometimes faster than OpenBLAS/LAPACK.

 Another example is the use of the Intel MPI library instead of Open MPI.
-The Intel MPI library is often faster than OpenMPI, especially on Intel processors.
+The Intel MPI library is often faster than Open MPI, especially on Intel processors.
 However, you should experiment, since for some codes, Open MPI may be faster.